 Here are some things to know before you begin this process.

 - As a best practice, we recommend you maintain only one primary audience in Mailchimp, and use tags and segments to organize and target your contacts.

-- If you absolutely need to maintain separate audiences, you can repeat this process to create them.
-Audiences are independent of one another, so contact and audience data will be kept separate on a per-audience basis.
-Contacts who appear in multiple audiences will increase your total contact count.
+- If you need to maintain separate audiences, you can use this process to create them.
+Audiences don't share data with one another, so contacts who appear in multiple audiences will increase your total contact count.

-- Make sure you're familiar with our anti-spam practices and audience requirements before you begin this process.
+- Make sure you're familiar with our anti-spam practices and audience rules before you begin this process.

 Create a new audience